-On Tuesday, October 28, 2014, my life turned upside down.
+On an ordinary Tuesday night not too long ago, my life turned upside down.
 My nearly nine-year marriage ended suddenly, and I became a single mom at 34 years old with an 11 month old and 3 year old in tow.

 I know it’s not unique.
 And the only reason I know it’s not unique is that I’ve had the courage (okay, compulsion) to talk about it.